 Much to their chagrin, these customers discovered that, apart from image and style, there wasn’t much difference in the quality of product.
 And that, over the past few years, they’d been paying relatively high prices for ordinary cleaning.

 Clearly, the cubic zirconium strategy wasn’t working any more.

 So some ordinary cleaners adopted a new approach.
 They introduced a three tier pricing system, typically dubbed their “everyday”, “expert” or “couture” service.
-Or their diamond, platinum and gold service, their classic, deluxe and signature service, or their basic, classic and artisan service.
+Or their "diamond", "platinum" and "gold" service.
+Or their "classic", "deluxe" and "artisan" service.